Chess in Spain: Present

-In the early 20th century, the Spanish government funded mathematician and civil engineer Leonardo Torres y Quevedo in developing the automaton known as El Ajedrecista, which aimed to demonstrate that a machine was capable of executing a set of instructions.
+In the early 20th century, the Spanish government funded mathematician and civil engineer Leonardo Torres Quevedo in developing the automaton known as El Ajedrecista, which aimed to demonstrate that a machine was capable of executing a set of instructions.
 The automaton was capable of automatically playing an endgame of Bare King against Rook and King from any position, without any human intervention.
 This device is considered the world's first computer game.
 It was first presented in Paris in 1914 and was a success, defeating in 1951 Savielly Tartakower, the first Grandmaster to be defeated by a machine.

 In 1924, the International Chess Federation (FIDE) was founded, with Spain as one of its founding members, and three years later the Federación Española de Ajedrez (FEDA) was founded in the city of Barcelona, the maximum entity in the organization and regulation of competitions in the country.
 Its men's national championship was first played in 1902 but only after 1942 on an annual basis, while women's began in 1950 and was held biennially until 1971 when it became annual.

 The country regularly participates in the Chess Olympiad and hosted the event in Calvià (2004).
 Its best result in men's was sixth place in Yerevan (2006) and women's, third place in Haifa (1976).
 Individually, the country holds one gold medal, in Thessaloniki, 1984, on the 1st reserve); two silver, in Buenos Aires (1978, on the fourth board) and Dresden (2008, on the second); and four bronze, Leipzig (1960) and Varna (1962, on the second board), Bled (2002) and Turin (2006, on the third board).
 In the women's Olympiad, the country had its first participation in the edition in Medellín (1974) and the best individual results were two silver medals in Medellín (1974) and Haifa (1976, on the second board), and a bronze medal in Bled (2002, on the third board).

 Spain has hosted FIDE events such as the 1987 World Championship, the World Junior Championship in 1965 in Barcelona, two quarterfinals of the 1971 Candidates Tournament, won by Bobby Fischer, and several zonal tournaments of both the men's and women's World Championships.
 The Linares Tournament has been held since 1978 in the city of Linares, with the participation of the best players in the world.
 In the year 1994, the average Elo rating of the competition was 2685, being the first category XVIII event ever held, and in 1998 the event reached category XXI.